“How then will they call on him in whole they have not believed?Romans 10:14-15

 1.) training, 2.) service.

 a.)
-Bachelor of Science in Biblical Studies.
-The Heart of Texas Foundation and The Texas Department of Criminal Justice recognize the Bachelor of Science in Biblical Studies from the Scarborough College for Men at the Darrington Prison Unit and the Scarborough College for Women at the Hobby Prison Unit as the only degree qualifying the completion of the first step in becoming a Texas Field Minister.
+Bachelor of Arts in Biblical Studies.
+The Heart of Texas Foundation and The Texas Department of Criminal Justice recognize the Bachelor of Arts in Biblical Studies for Men at the Darrington Prison Unit and the for Women at the Hobby Prison Unit as the only degree qualifying the completion of the first step in becoming a Texas Field Minister.

 The Texas Field Minister job opportunity provides men and women who have extremely long prison sentences the opportunity to display a new way of life by faithfully handling responsibilities that flourishing people enjoy to the benefit of themselves and everyone around them, even in the midst of difficult circumstances.